-The Clinton Foundation spends 87 percent of its budget on charitable work, as our latest audited financial statements from 2014 show.
+The Clinton Foundation spends over 75 percent of its budget on charitable work, as our latest audited financial statements from 2017 show.
 The Clinton Foundation is an operating foundation, which means our programs do the charitable work on the ground themselves – on economic development, climate change, health and wellness, and empowering girls and women.
 We are not a grant-making organization.

 Unfounded accusations – that the Foundation only spends a small amount on charity – have been disproved many, many times over by a wide range of reputable media outlets, charity watchdogs, and independent fact checkers.
 Politifact, FactCheck.org, CNN, the Associated Press, Politico, NBC News, and many others have repeatedly rated these claims false for over a year.